salrashid123/tls_psk_tpm/README.md

 One thing to note that in TLS1.3, the server preemptively generates the PSK per standard protocol (eg it generates the master secret right after the `ClientHello`, [ref](https://www.cloudflare.com/learning/ssl/what-happens-in-a-tls-handshake/).

 The implication of pre-emptive master secret generation is that for every inbound clienthello, the server calls a new TPM-HMAC call which is costly.

+#### TLS1.3 server-random during PSK callback

+While this repro demonstrates a protocol only with TLS1.2 with go and dtls, using the server and client random during PSK generation is not prohibited by the RFC.

+Unfortunately, several language implementations do not surface the server/client random values within the PSK callback.

+Furthermore, for openssl and `TLS1.3`  the `server_random` value is not initialized at the moment (see [issue #26404](https://github.com/openssl/openssl/issues/26404))

 #### Trace